ChyppitauCoder/EvoWorld.io-MegaHack-2.0/README.md

 <h2>Support me of any amount:</h2>
 <h3> UQC2t9bPwMTvB9RBfJV0QDdaIAXZpfFnW2zlTGn4dsJvymMs (My TON space)</h3>

-<h3>only in $TON crypto valute. </h3>
+<h3>https://www.donationalerts.com/r/ChyppitauZ (My DonationAlerts)</h3>

+<br>In crypto valute or DonationAlerts.</br>

+<i>Crypto valute instruction: </i>
-<h3>Open telegram crypto wallet (if you haven't him just find guides on this topic how registrate telegram crypto wallet) and press send, in opened page select external and press next.
-When open the page with crypto valute names select $TON and paste in input field on new page my address (copy him before sending).
-If you can't send $TON to my crypto wallet write me in discord in private messages (@ChyppitauZ).
-I help you. </h3>
+<i><li>Open telegram crypto wallet (if you haven't him just find guides on this topic how registrate telegram crypto wallet) and press send, in opened page select external and press next.
+When open the page with crypto valute names select $TON and paste in input field on new page my address (copy him - -before sending).
+If you can't send $TON to my crypto wallet write me in private messages.
+I help you.</li></i>

-<h3></h3>
-<h3>P. S. If you don't have a $TON just buy it in P2P market.
-You can will find many guides on this topic.</h3>
+<li>P. S. If you don't have a $TON just buy it in P2P market.
+You can will find many guides on this topic.</li>

+<i>DonationAlerts instruction:
+<li>Open link and send any sum.
+Its easy, but using this you are putting the author in jail.</li></i>

 <h2>Attention!
 Your account can be banned!
 Play on your fear and risk!</h2>